 The game would be replayed October 8 to break the tie between the Cubs and Giants.
 The Cubs won the game and went on to win the 1908 World Series.

-An interesting note: Christy Mathewson was the starting pitcher of the game in which “Merkle’s Boner” occurred.
+Note: Christy Mathewson was the starting pitcher of the game in which “Merkle’s Boner” occurred.

 McCormick would play the 1909 season, but returned to being a salesman in 1910.
-Harry returned to baseball, playing for the Giants in 1912 and would retire from the sport at the end of the 1913 season.
+He returned to baseball, playing for the Giants in 1912 and would retire from the sport at the end of the 1913 season.
 McCormick would go on the coach the Chattanooga Lookouts in 1914 and 1915.